kevin-toscani/mooooo/README.md

 field.
 If you get stuck, you can reset the level using the B-key.

 ## This is a demo
 The demo contains 20 levels.
-I aim to add a total of 200 levels in the finished product, and add another type of puzzle throughout the game.
+The final version features a story mode with 100 levels, and four season modes with ~50 levels each.
 I hope you enjoy the demo and love to hear what you think!

 ## Thanks
 Thanks go out to the NESmakers forum users that playtested my game